ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Interface Design Principles {#principles}

-We begin with the architectural design principles defined in {{TAPS-ARCH}}; from these, we derive and elaborate a set of principles on which the design of the interface is based:
+We begin with the architectural design principles defined in {{TAPS-ARCH}};
+from these, we derive and elaborate a set of principles on which the design of the interface is based.
+The interface defined in this document provides:

-- We aim to provide a single interface to a variety of transport protocols to be used in a variety of application design patterns, independent of the properties of the application and the protocol stacks that will be used at runtime.
-At the same time, all common specialized features of these protocol stacks are made available to the application as necessary in a transport-independent way.
-This enables applications written to a single API to make use of transport protocols in terms of the features they provide.
+- A single interface to a variety of transport protocols to be used in a variety of application design patterns, independent of the properties of the application and the protocol stacks that will be used at runtime, such that  all common specialized features of these protocol stacks are made available to the application as necessary in a transport-independent way, to enable applications written to a single API to make use of transport protocols in terms of the features they provide;

-- The interface provides explicit support for security properties as first-order transport features, and for long-term caching of cryptographic identities and parameters for associations among endpoints.
+- Explicit support for security properties as first-order transport features, and for long-term caching of cryptographic identities and parameters for associations among endpoints;

-- The interface provides asynchronous connection establishment, transmission, and reception, allowing most application interactions with the transport layer to be event-driven, in line with developments in modern platforms and programming languages
+- Asynchronous connection establishment, transmission, and reception, allowing most application interactions with the transport layer to be event-driven, in line with developments in modern platforms and programming languages;

-- Explicit support for multistreaming and multipath transport protocols, and the grouping of related connections into connection groups through cloning of connections.
+- Explicit support for multistreaming and multipath transport protocols, and the grouping of related connections into connection groups through cloning of connections, to allow applications to take full advantage of new transport protocols supporting these features; and

 - Atomic transmission of data, using application-assisted framing and deframing where the underlying transport does not provide these.